Plutoberth/SonyHeadphonesClient/README.md

 ### THIS PROGRAM IS NOT AFFILIATED IN ANY WAY, SHAPE, OR FORM WITH THE SONY CORPORATION.
 ### YOU ARE RESPONSIBLE FOR ANY DAMAGE THAT MAY OCCUR WHILE USING THIS PROGRAM.

+## Download

+You can download compiled versions of the client from the [releases page](https://github.com/Plutoberth/SonyHeadphonesClient/releases).

 ## Motivation